heroku/heroku-buildpack-kong/README.markdown

 Configuration
 -------------

-* Buildtime: LuaRocks/Kong version specified in `kong-version`
+* Buildtime: LuaRocks Kong version specified in `kong-version`
-* Runtime: Kong config template in `config/kong.yml.etlua`
+* Runtime: config template in `config/kong.yml.etlua` (Kong buildpack detects this file in the app)

 Running